 We work closely with local police and statutory services to deliver a multi-agency initiative known as Channel.
 The aim is to support vulnerable individuals at risk of radicalisation and offer guidance and advice to key agencies.
 Early identification is vital to safeguard the vulnerable individual and prevent them from committing potential criminal acts.

-Individuals referred to Channel will have a needs assessment and if suitable for Channel based intervention they will be invited to participate in the intervention, this process is voluntary.
+Individuals referred to Channel will be needs assessed and if suitable for Channel based intervention, they will be invited to participate in a voluntary intervention process.
 The intervention is tailored to meet individual needs and will include a range of activities such as mentoring, leadership skills and other practical assistance.

 Make a referral to Channel